 Once the encryption is complete, a message with the ransom demand will appear.
 The ransom amount varies, and payment is usually requested only in bitcoin or a similar cryptocurrency.

-Cybercriminals are quite specific with their instructions on the ransom payment and typically apply pressure by enforcing a specific time-frame for delivery of payment.
+Cybercriminals are quite specific with their instructions on ransom payment and typically apply pressure by enforcing a specific time frame for payment delivery.

 How To Respond To And Recover From An Attack